MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 **If** the assignments (users, resources, and conditions) are true, **then** apply the access controls (grant and/or session) in the policy.
 **If** you're an administrator, who wants to access one of the Microsoft admin portals, **then** you must perform multifactor authentication to prove it's really you.

-## What if I want to make more changes?
+### What if I want to make more changes?

 Administrators might choose to make further changes to these policies by duplicating them using the **Duplicate** button in the policy list view.
 This new policy can be configured in the same way as any other Conditional Access policy with starting from a Microsoft recommended position.

-## What administrator roles are covered by these policies?
+### What administrator roles are covered by these policies?

 [!INCLUDE [conditional-access-admin-roles](../../includes/conditional-access-admin-roles.md)]

-## What if I use a different solution for multifactor authentication?
+### What if I use a different solution for multifactor authentication?

 Multifactor authentication completed via federation or the recently announced external authentication methods satisfies the requirements of the managed policy.

+### What if I use Certificate-Based Authentication?

+Depending on your tenant’s configuration of Certificate-Based Authentication (CBA), it can function as either single-factor or multifactor.
+If your organization has CBA configured as single-factor, other configuration and registration of other authentication methods might be required for users to complete MFA.
+For more information, see [MFA with single factor certificate-based authentication](/entra/identity/authentication/concept-certificate-based-authentication-technical-deep-dive#mfa-with-single-factor-certificate-based-authentication).

+### What if I use custom controls?

+Custom controls don't satisfy multifactor authentication claim requirements.
+If your organization uses custom controls you should [migrate to external authentication methods](/entra/identity/authentication/how-to-authentication-external-method-manage), the replacement of custom controls.
+Your external authentication provider needs to support external authentication methods and provide you with the necessary configuration guidance for their integration.

 ## Next steps